-It is impossible to replace the learning that occurs on any school day with catch up work.
-Help your child to achieve excellence through attendance.
-By encouraging their regular attendance and participation you will positively influence your child's learning and opportunities in life.
+It is impossible to replace the learning that occurs on any school day with catch-up work.
+Help your child to achieve excellence by encouraging their regular attendance and participation, which positively influence their learning and opportunities in life.

 Interesting Data